-As a consultant you will gradually gain more experience in your clinical duties and take on more responsibilities.
+As a consultant you'll gradually gain more experience in your clinical duties and take on more responsibilities.
 You'll have the opportunity to move into managerial roles, initially as a medical lead (a lead consultant for a team), then as a clinical director (a lead consultant for a department) and later on as a medical director (a lead consultant for a hospital trust).

 If you wish to take up scientific research and an academic career, you'll need to start early during your foundation training as this field is highly competitive.

 Neurologists interested in teaching future doctors may become a director of medical education, training programme director or associate dean in charge of the entire training programme.